 Not only is 10 kg manageable for an experienced porter, but that’s the weight limit on internal airplane flights.

-Near the end of the Annapurna Circuit trek we catch a plane from Jomsom to the city of Pokhara.
+Near the end of the Annapurna Circuit trek, we catch a plane from Jomsom to the city of Pokhara.
 We fly through the Kali Gandaki Gorge, which offers gorgeous (pun intended) views of the surrounding Annapurna mountains.
 There are strict weight restrictions on this flight, as you fly in a light aircraft.
 Your hold luggage cannot exceed 10 kg, and your hand luggage 5 kg.

 Note that you can pay for extra weight, but only to a point – a small plane has a small hold!
-We recommend wearing your trekking boots and heavy jacket when we fly to help reduce your luggage weight and size.
+We recommend wearing your trekking boots and a heavy jacket when we fly to help reduce your luggage weight and size.

 Part of the Annapurna Circuit route is in a rain shadow, meaning it's largely unaffected by monsoonal rains and consequently is very dry